eMetaboHUB/FragHub/README.md

 To install all dependencies, double click on "Install.bat".<br>
 NB: Make sure that python is in the path variables.<br>
 Copie the 'known_key_conversions.csv' into the folder 'data' of matchms installation.
-Replace it.
+Replace it.<br>
+Install the CDK python wrapper at https://github.com/hcji/pycdk

 ## USE